OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 =======================

-This sample demonstrates creating a new CustomScriptedSQL connector using the custom-scripted-connector-bundler-3.2.0-SNAPSHOT.jar that is include in the tools directory of the OpenIDM zip file.
+This sample demonstrates creating a new CustomScriptedSQL connector using the custom-scripted-connector-bundler-3.2.0-SNAPSHOT.jar that is included in the tools directory of the OpenIDM zip file.
 This sample will rely on this new custom connector you create.
 It will provide an example configuration and a handful of groovy scripts that will be used to communicate with the SQL server.